 Surprisingly, that's it.
-You're not asked to authenticate your email address, provide payment details or even choose a template.
+You're not asked to authenticate your email address, provide payment details or anything else.
 GoDaddy skips all that, generates a basic default site and displays it in the editor.

 Our first results looked very simple – just a single-page website with none of the visual flash of a quality template.
-But that's probably no surprise for only two minutes work, and you can tweak and adjust it later.
+But there were some signs of genuine power, including a Contact Us form and an option for visitors to sign up to a mailing list, often a premium feature elsewhere.
+Overall, it wasn't bad for two minutes work, and you can always tweak and adjust it later.

 The Website Builder editor opens by displaying a simple preview of your website.
-This looks very like the finished product, but it's not a very active view.
-You can click on menu buttons to move from one page to another, but you're not able to resize objects, drag or drop them, or do anything else from the preview pane to immediately affect the site.
+Unlike most competitors, this doesn't support in-place editing.
+You can't resize objects, drag and drop them, edit text directly on the page or do anything else from the editing area to immediately affect the site.

 Instead, to carry out any useful work, you must click a website object – a header, a text box, an image – to view its properties in a right-hand sidebar.
 That gives you access to captions, text, image controls and more, and you can adjust these to customize the page.

-While this works, it doesn't feel nearly as natural as editors which allow you to work with content more directly, perhaps double-clicking text to select and edit it in place.
+While this works, it doesn't feel nearly as natural as editors which allow you to manipulate content more directly.
+With 1&1 Website Builder, for instance, just moving your mouse cursor over an image or text box highlights its border for speed resizing, and you can click inside a text box to begin editing its contents right away.
 Here you're forever switching your attention between the page and the sidebar, which becomes distracting over time.